jenkinsci/dependency-track-plugin/README.md

 and reduce risk from the use of third-party and open source components.

-The Dependency-Track Jenkins plugin aids in publishing [CycloneDX](https://cyclonedx.org/) and [SPDX](https://spdx.org/) BoMs as well as Dependency-Check XML reports to the Dependency-Track platform.
+The Dependency-Track Jenkins plugin aids in publishing [CycloneDX](https://cyclonedx.org/) and [SPDX](https://spdx.org/) BOMs as well as Dependency-Check XML reports to the Dependency-Track platform.

 Copyright & License
 -------------------